Achieving Independence with Adaptive Equipment

 A wheelchair is an essential piece of equipment for many people with cerebral palsy.
 A wheelchair can come in many sizes and control modes.

-New advancements in adaptive equipment for CP are being made every day.
+New advancements in adaptive equipment for cerebral palsy are being made every day.
 This is certainly true in the case of the wheelchair.
-For children who have been severely disabled by CP, there is even a wheelchair that can be controlled with voice recognition or other alternative methods of control.
+For children who have been severely disabled by cerebral palsy, there is even a wheelchair that can be controlled with voice recognition or other alternative methods of control.

 If your child uses a wheelchair, check often for pressure sores and other skin problems.
 An occupational therapist can help teach you and your child on how to prevent pressure sores.